HDCong/MyDailyLeetCode/README.md

 for each element update value count  and value of max , count[arr[i]]++

 From i = max value down to 1, if count[i]==i , return i

+## Day 24

+### July 4th, 2020

+### Problem 25: Middle of the Linked List

+Base condition: linked list has 1 or 2 node(s).

+Init 2 node: slow, fast.
+Each loop update slow = slow.next, fast= fast.next.next

+If fast.next ==null return slow.next [For case number of nodes is odd]

+Other, return slow.next.next [For case number of nodes is even]